We compare what's there to find the best deals for you.

 Keep an eye too on the various flight-with-accommodation deals being offered by agents and operators, as they can often save you a substantial sum.

-As if having the world’s busiest airport weren’t enough to be getting on with, expansion work on Dubai’s second air hub, the Al Maktoum International Airport at Dubai World Central, continues in 2017, more than tripling its capacity to handle a whopping 26 million passenger journeys.
+As if having one of the world’s busiest airport weren’t enough to be getting on with, expansion work on Dubai’s second air hub, the Al Maktoum International Airport at Dubai World Central, continues in 2018, more than tripling its capacity to handle a whopping 26 million passenger journeys.
 It’s hoped that the airport will one day handle more than 200 million passengers a year by 2025.

 While it’s easy to fly to Dubai in 2018, air access isn’t the only way of getting there.